wp-plugins/add-meta-tags/readme.txt

 * Supports the generation of [metadata for *product* and *product group* pages](http://www.codetrax.org/projects/wp-add-meta-tags/wiki/Metadata_Generators_Key_Notes#Metadata-for-products) for the *WooCommerce* and *Easy-Digital-Downloads* e-commerce plugins.
 (This featured is marked as `Work-In-Progress`)
 * The metadata generators support social media profile links for each author.
 * Publisher settings shared by all authors (currently only social media profile links).
 * Custom locale setting, which is used in all generated metadata.
+(Should not be used in conjuction with a multilingual plugin.)
+* Generation of a HTML link with the hreflang attribute according to the locale of the content.
+(Should not be used in conjuction with a multilingual plugin.)

 **Additional Features**